NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/integration.md

 1. Retrieve and print one or more live letters through the production API.
 2. Send the output of the specifications to the address provided.
-3. Confirm reporting - submit a Management Information (MI) update for the smoke-test letter and verify that it’s recorded successfully in NHS Notify.
+3. Confirm reporting - submit a Management Information (MI) update for the smoke-test letter and verify that it’s recorded successfully in NHS Notify

 **We (NHS Notify) will:**

 - Configure your access to the production environment.
-- Review the smoke-test results and confirm your output meets NHS Notify print specifications.
+- Review the smoke-test results and confirm your output meets NHS Notify print specifications

 ---